2012 Summer Olympics opening ceremony: Happy and Glorious (21:25–21:35)

 A short film directed by Boyle and produced by the BBC, called Happy and Glorious (after a line in the national anthem), featured the character James Bond, played by then-Bond actor Daniel Craig, entering the front gate of Buckingham Palace in a London black cab.
-His entrance (accompanied by an arrangement of Handel's 'The Arrival of the Queen of Sheba') is noticed by Brazilian children (a nod to Rio de Janeiro, which was to be the next summer Games host city) in the throne room.
-Bond escorted Queen Elizabeth II (who played herself, acknowledging Bond with the words, "Good evening, Mr Bond") out of the building and into a waiting AgustaWestland AW139 helicopter.
+His entrance (accompanied by an arrangement of Handel's "Arrival of the Queen of Sheba") is noticed by Brazilian children (a nod to Rio de Janeiro, which was to be the next summer Games host city) in the throne room.
+Bond meets Elizabeth II (who played herself, acknowledging Bond with the words, "Good evening, Mr Bond") in her audience room at the palace, walks with her out of the building and into a waiting AgustaWestland AW139 helicopter.
 The film followed the helicopter across London, with shots of a cheering crowd on The Mall, Nelson's Column, the Palace of Westminster with an animated Winston Churchill statue in Parliament Square, and of the Thames past the London Eye, St Paul's Cathedral, the financial district City of London.

 The helicopter then passed through Tower Bridge, accompanied by the Dambusters March.
 The film finished with Bond and the Queen apparently jumping from a real helicopter live above the stadium, accompanied by the "James Bond Theme".
 The Queen and the Duke of Edinburgh, along with Rogge, were then introduced to the audience.
 The Queen was wearing the same dress as in the film, as if she had just arrived with Bond.